bfeinsilver/ginseng/README.md

 ```
 $ luigi --module ginseng-pipeline RunAllTasks --SearchNuccore-term <term>
 ```
-For more information on installing and using Luigi, please refer to the [documentation](https://luigi.readthedocs.io/en/stable/).
+For more information on using Luigi, please refer to the [documentation](https://luigi.readthedocs.io/en/stable/).

 Once the pipeline is up and running, we are able to monitor the status of our tasks as well as view all dependencies in the Luigi Central Scheduler: